 Not into plain water?
 Turn it into soda with one of these terrific home soda makers.
 Seltzer with fruit or a splash of juice is a delicious way to stay hydrated.

 You can also brew your own herbal teas.
-I grow a lot of my own, but here are sources for dried herbs, which are still a great bargain, far less expensive than tea bags.
+I grow a lot of my own, but bulk dried herbs are a great bargain, far less expensive than tea bags.
 A pound will last you a very long time!
-Here are some of the things I’ve been ordering from Amazon to liven up my hydration and get some additional vitamins and minerals:
+Here are some of the things I order from Amazon to liven up my hydration and get some additional vitamins and minerals:

 Related: Benefits of Hibiscus Tea